LORNeer/MC-Server-Rules/Rules-EN.md

 If you have suggestions or complaints, feel free to contact one of the admins.

 Purposly finding and maliciously using loopholes in the rules is a punishable offense.
 The admins reserve their right to change or adapt these rules at all time and interpret them as needed.

 ## 1 Basic Principles
 1.1 Have common sense.
 1.2 Treat others with respect.
-1.3 No Cheating.
+1.3 No Cheating. (about modded clients see rules section 8)
 1.4 No Griefing.
 1.5 No Spamming.
+1.6 Anarchial behaviour is not permitted.
-1.6 **One** account per Player.
+1.7 **One** account per Player.
-1.7 Mild trolling is welcome.
+1.8 Mild trolling is welcome.

 ## 2 Behavior in the World
 2.1 Building private buildings on the world spawn (300 block radius) is not allowed.